 Howard Edelstein is Treasurer of Fish Feel and Administrator of the Fish Feel website.
 A professional website and database developer, Howard is a long-time animal rights activist who has designed websites for many animal protection organizations.
 In addition to a B.S. in Agriculture, and one in Computer Science, he recently earned a B.S. in Emergency Management and is actively involved in animal sheltering during disasters and cruelty cases; i.e., This little piggy made it all the way home.
 Howard is the author of Scooter Strays, an interactive childrens book about the dangers facing a stray dog, and he is completing one on disaster preparation for families with animals.
 For the past decade, Howard has served as the Chair of Poplar Spring Animal Sanctuary‘s “Run for the Animals” race committee.

-Mary Finelli is President and Chairperson of Fish Feel.
+Mary Finelli is President and Chairperson of Fish Feel, and she chairs the Save the Rays Coalition.
 Mary is a long-time animal rights activist with a B.S. in Animal Science.
-With a primary focus on farmed animals, she has worked for various animal protection organizations, including as Researcher and then Program Director for the Humane Society of the United States from 1992 to 1999.
+She has worked with various animal protection organizations, primarily focusing on farmed animals.
 Mary was the Producer of Farmed Animal Watch, a weekly online news digest sponsored by numerous animal protection organizations.
-She has assisted with research for several books, and co-wrote a chapter of In Defense of Animals: The Second Wave.
-Mary has long been a top contributor to AR-News, Animal_Net, and other animal rights and vegetarian news listservs.
+She co-wrote a chapter of In Defense of Animals: The Second Wave, and has assisted with research for several books.

 Amie LaPorte has been an animal rights activist for decades, and focuses most of her activism on farm(ed) animals, while fostering and volunteering with companion animals as she is able.
 Amie completed an internship at Poplar Spring Animal Sanctuary and is a regular volunteer there.
 She is the head organizer of Frederick Veg, and is the founder and head of the new Animal Ministry at the Frederick Unitarian Universalist Congregation of Frederick.
 Amie holds a BA in psychology and an MA in developmental psychology, and she teaches piano in Washington DC.
 Amie and her husband share their home with 20+ animals, including a dog, cats, rats, turtles and fish, and she works diligently to turn her backyard into a wildlife haven.
 Amie is also in the beginning stages of becoming a licensed wildlife rehabilitator.
 Amie’s life is surrounded by animals and she wouldn’t have it any other way.